Engaging with Stakeholders

 Why do we engage?

-We engage with national government regarding government policy that could affect the Group.
+We engage with national and local government and public bodies regarding policy that could affect the Group.

 How do we engage?

-• We engage with government departments directly, and working with the Home Builders Federation and Homes for Scotland, to explain industry opportunities and challenges.
+We engage with government departments directly and, as members, work with the Home Builders Federation and Homes for Scotland to explain industry opportunities and challenges.

-• Regular dialogue with the Health and Safety Executive.
+Regular dialogue with Homes England and with the Health and Safety Executive.

 What did they tell us?

-• It is essential to maintain a skilled and well resourced Health and Safety Department.
+It is essential to maintain a skilled and well-resourced Health, Safety and Environment Department.

 How do we measure the effectiveness of our engagement?

-The Board receives updates from the Group Chief Executive regarding direct engagement with government, Homes England and the Home Builders Federation.
+The Board receives updates from the Group Chief Executive and Group Director of Strategic Partnerships and External Affairs regarding direct engagement with Government, Homes England and the Home Builders Federation.

 Outcomes and effects on Board decisions